 Example: “Week One: I am at a seven.
 I want it but I’m not sure how to get there.
 I need to totally commit three hours a day this week to building my practice.
 Then I would get to a 10!”

-Week One Score: Why
+Week One Score: 3 Why no rush, enjoy free time to gather energy for the endeavor

-Commitment:
+Commitment: get at least to 5 next week

-Week Two Score: Why
+Week Two Score: 5 Why this is what I have worked for during the last 15 month.

-Commitment:
+Commitment: get to at least 8

-Week Three Score: Why
+Week Three Score: 8 Why I managed to do all the homework and overcame the nervousness talking to strangers about coaching.
+It was good once I got going

-Commitment:
+Commitment: stay in this mode and get new clients

-Week Four Score: Why
+Week Four Score: 8 Why I was away the long weekend for assisting at a coaching workshop, had lots to do and long hours at my main job and still was able to talk to more then 10 peope for the “no” in only two days.

-Commitment:
+Commitment: keep up this spirit

 Action Exercise #2: List your assets!